Modern Foreign Languages

 - To support further learning of the same or different languages to Key Stage 3 and beyond

-We feel incredibly lucky to have our Foreign Language Assistant, Julie, back with us again this year to deliver high quality French lessons at Highfield.
+We feel incredibly lucky to have our Foreign Language Assistant, Emma, with us this year to deliver high quality French lessons at Highfield.
 Following the Catherine Cheater scheme of work, children focus on the oral development of the language, embedded through games and songs.
 As the children enter Upper Key Stage Two, the scheme begins to introduce written elements of the language.

 Here are some suggested websites that will allow you to continue developing a love for languages at home: